valkoivo/psyloom/docs/API.md

 | `prompt`      | string | body | The input or question for the personality.                                  |
 | `mode`        | string | body | Defines the type of interaction (e.g., `dialogue`).                         |
 | `perspective` | string | body | The point of view for the response (e.g., `first_person`, `third_person`). |

+**About the `perspective` parameter:**

+You can choose how the persona responds.
+There are three options:

+*   **`first_person`**: The persona will talk to you directly, using "I" and "me".
+*   **`third_person`**: The model will tell you a story about the persona.
+It will use "he," "she," or "they" to describe what the persona does and feels.
+When you write your `context` and `prompt` for this perspective, you should call the persona "the character".
+*   **`other`**: The model uses the persona to do something for you, writing about them in the third person.
+For example, it can write a letter that is meant for the persona.
+When you use this perspective, you should call the persona "the character" in your prompts.

+**About the `mode` parameter:**

+*   **`dialogue`**: Use this mode to talk with the persona.
+    *   In the `first_person` perspective, the persona will answer you directly.
+    *   In the `third_person` perspective, the model will describe how the character reacts to your message.
+    *   In the `other` perspective, the model acts as an analyst.
+It explains to you what the character will likely feel, think, and do in response to your message.
+*   **`emotion`**: Use this mode to understand the persona's feelings.
+    *   In the `first_person` perspective, the persona describes their own emotional state in response to your prompt, focusing on internal feelings.
+    *   In the `third_person` perspective, the model describes the character's emotional reaction, including subtle body language.
+    *   In the `other` perspective, the model acts as an analyst, explaining the nuances of the character's internal emotional experience, even if those feelings aren't shown on the outside.
+*   The API does not remember past parts of the conversation.
+To have a full dialogue, you need to save the conversation history yourself and include it in the `context` with every new message.

 #### Example Request